OutSystems/docs-product/src/develop/processes/intro.md

 While designing your application action flows, you may explicitly interact with your processes through process extended actions and System actions.

-This allows you, for example, to explicitly launch a process execution or explicitly open a task to be executed by an end-user.
+This allows you, for example, to explicitly launch a process execution or explicitly open a task to be executed by an end user.

-While designing your process you may schedule tasks to be done in your application by end-users and allow them to take actions on the task they are doing.
-These tasks and actions are available to the end-users in the Taskbox.
+While designing your process you may schedule tasks to be done in your application by end users and allow them to take actions on the task they are doing.
+These tasks and actions are available to the end users in the Taskbox.

 ### Using the Taskbox

 The Taskbox is automatically available in your application once you are executing processes, and if you have the User module as the user provider.
-It lists the end-users' tasks, both the ones that are being executed and the ones waiting to be executed.
-It also displays the task instructions and the actions that the end-user can take on the task.
+It lists the end users' tasks, both the ones that are being executed and the ones waiting to be executed.
+It also displays the task instructions and the actions that the end user can take on the task.

 ![](images/process-taskbox-highlighted.jpg)